Welcome to today's edition of the Rush 24-7 podcast.

 The Republican establishment sought victory via Democrat voters in the runoff, and they got them.

-And it is now practically on a logical, on logically certain that without the African American vote from Democrat leaning counties, Thad Cochran would have lost by eight or nine percent last night.
+It has been analyzed, and it is now practically ontologically certain that without the African-American vote from Democrat-leaning counties, Thad Cochran would have lost by 8 or 9% last night.

 A little pamphlet that was distributed by both the Democrat Party and the Republican establishment.